watch the awesome new video for the japanese house’s 'saw you in a dream'

 The set looks amazing.
 What was your favourite bit of filming?

-My favourite bit was the beach.
-Every time we messed up the whole sandy bit had to be re-broomed.
+My favorite part was the beach.
+Every time we messed up, the whole sandy part had to be re-broomed.
 It was hilarious.

 What was the last actual beach you were on?